Dr Ruth Fillery-Travis

 About me

-I am an experienced, Accredited BACP Counsellor working face-to-face, online and by telephone with people who are experiencing anxiety, depression, stress, sadness, grief, or struggling with relationships and family issues.
+I am an experienced, Accredited BACP Counsellor working face-to-face, online and by telephone with people who are experiencing anxiety, depression, stress, low self-esteem, grief, or who are struggling with relationships and family issues.
 Whether you want to make more sense of your self or things that have happened to you, or you are looking to find a surer and safer path in life, I can help you find ways to overcome challenges and distress, and improve your relationship with yourself, others, and the wider world.

 I work in a quiet, confidential therapy practice in Chorlton-cum-Hardy, south Manchester.
 I have a background in academia, and before becoming a therapist I gained a PhD.
-I have worked with clients from 10 years to 78 years old, and I am open minded and non-judgmental.
+I have worked with clients from 10 years to 90 years old, and I am open minded and non-judgmental.
 I welcome people form all walks of life, and I offer therapy adapted to your specific needs and experiences.

 How I work

 I believe in tailoring therapy to the individual, and I will always be guided by what is important to you.
-I can help you unpick and untangle the things that have you confused or stuck, help you find the answers you need to move forwards, and gain deeper self-understanding and efficacy.
+I can help you unpick and untangle the things that have you confused or stuck, help you find the answers you need to move forwards, and gain deeper self-understanding and confidence in yourself.
 I am resilient, creative and analytical, and I can provide a deeply safe, valuing relationship, and also offer challenge and humour where beneficial.

 I care about you and I will stand with you throughout your therapy.
 I am invested in your process and development, and you can trust me to hold the difficult things you might be bringing without judgement or blame, and in confidence.
 We can give counselling a structure if you need, or we can let things flow, and you can have as much space as you need.
 When we work together, there'll be no questionnaires or interrogations, and my focus will always be on your feelings, thoughts and needs.
 If you are looking for professional help with a real, human approach, I encourage you to get in contact with me.